NiklasEi/oicana/docs/content/getting-started/1-setup.typ

 - Several IDEs have Typst plugins with live previews and syntax highlighting.
-  - Visual Studio Code: #link("https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist")[Tinymist] offers a complete experience with life preview, syntax/error highlighting and more.
+  - Visual Studio Code: #link("https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist")[Tinymist] offers a complete experience with live preview, syntax/error highlighting and more.
   - JetBrains IDEs: #link("https://plugins.jetbrains.com/plugin/25061-kvasir")[Kvasir] is in Beta and lags behind Tinymist feature-wise.
 - #link("https://typst.app/")[Official Typst editor in the browser].
   - This editor has a #link("https://typst.app/pricing/")[significant free tier and a pro tier for 8#sym.dollar per month].
 It is maintained by the Typst company.